Wait, was Buckingham Palace built on a gay brothel?

 Whether the boy f*cked you, or I the boy.

 Apparently, the Earl of Rochester was also versatile.
-Good for him.
+Good for him!

 Norton further notes that while documentation of the time suggests Mulberry Garden attracted men interested in meeting other men for sex, historians have a difficult time today determining if the men cruising the garden actually exchanged money.

 Norton notes that “The records of trials [of those arrested for indecency] suggest that the mollies engaged in sex for pleasure rather than profit.”

-Good for them.
-More to the point, we have to wonder if the Queen is aware of the history of her beloved residence.
-Now that’s a tour we’d love to take.
+More to the point, we have to wonder if the Royal Family is aware of the history of their beloved residence.
+Now that’s a tour we’d love to take!

 Celtic